Webb's PEARLS: Bright 1.5--2.0 micron Dropouts in the Spitzer/IRAC Dark Field: Dropout Selection

 \subsection{Dropouts of Special Interest}

 Four F200W dropouts and one F150W dropout are so peculiar that they are discussed here separately.
-Figure~\ref{fig:special} shows their image stamps.
+Figure~\ref{fig:special} shows their images.

-{ \enumerate \item \texttt{F200D\_JWIDF\_M03}\,\, This object is completely invisible in F150W and is only barely detected in F200W.
-However, it reaches $m_{356}=23.91$ and $m_{444}=23.18$.
-In fact, it is the second-brightest object in our entire dropout sample.
-It has a low-redshift close neighbor, which we subtracted in the two SW bands when doing photometry.
-It is unclear whether this neighbor contaminates the LW bands, as it would not be separable from the dropout.
-While it is possible that our current photometry in the two LW bands includes the flux from this neighbor, the predominant contribution is from the dropout itself.
+{ \enumerate \item \texttt{F200D\_JWIDF\_M03}\,\, This object was originally selected as an F150W dropout.
+Visual inspection shows that it is invisible in F150W and is only barely detected in F200W and that it has a close neighbor.
+After subtracting off this neighbor (see Figure~\ref{fig:neighbor_removal}), its photometry is consistent with being an F200W dropout.
+It reaches $m_{356}=24.05$ and $m_{444}=23.25$ and is the second-brightest object in our entire dropout sample.
 Its location in color space (Figure \ref{fig:2color}) is consistent with either the mid-$z$ old-galaxy track at $z\approx 8$ or the dusty maximally old track at $z\approx 11$.